nuxt-community/firebase-module/.github/ISSUE_TEMPLATE/question.md

 ---

 /** **IMPORTANT!**
-Please make sure to find an answer to your question on our documentation or the Firebase documentation before asking a question here.
+Please try hard to find an answer to your question on our documentation or the Firebase documentation before asking any question here.

-If you have a general question regarding Firebase, use Stackoverflow.
+If you have a general question regarding Firebase or Nuxt, use Stackoverflow.
 This issue board is only here to answer unanswered questions that cannot be found in the documentation regarding this module.
 Thanks!
 **/